NomicFoundation/hardhat/packages/hardhat-toolbox-viem/README.md

 When you use this plugin, you'll be able to:

-- Deploy and interact with your contracts using [viem](https://viem.sh/) and the [`hardhat-viem`](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-viem) plugin.
+- Deploy and interact with your contracts using [Viem](https://viem.sh/) and the [`hardhat-viem`](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-viem) plugin.
 - Test your contracts with [Mocha](https://mochajs.org/), [Chai](https://chaijs.com/) and [Chai as Promised](https://github.com/domenic/chai-as-promised#chai-assertions-for-promises).
-Note: the plugin Hardhat Chai Matchers is currently not available for viem.
+Note: the plugin Hardhat Chai Matchers is currently not available for Viem.
 - Interact with Hardhat Network with our [Hardhat Network Helpers](https://hardhat.org/hardhat-network-helpers).
 - Verify the source code of your contracts with the [hardhat-verify](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-verify) plugin.
 - Get metrics on the gas used by your contracts with the [hardhat-gas-reporter](https://github.com/cgewecke/hardhat-gas-reporter) plugin.
 - Measure your tests coverage with [solidity-coverage](https://github.com/sc-forks/solidity-coverage).

-**Note:** you might want to pin viem-related dependencies because viem does not strictly follow semantic versioning for type changes.
+**Note:** you might want to pin Viem-related dependencies because Viem does not strictly follow semantic versioning for type changes.
 You can read more [here](https://hardhat.org/hardhat-runner/docs/advanced/using-viem#managing-types-and-version-stability).

 ### Usage

-To create a new project that uses the Toolbox, check our [Setting up a project guide](https://hardhat.org/hardhat-runner/docs/guides/project-setup) but select the _Create a TypeScript project (with viem)_ option instead.
+To create a new project that uses the Toolbox, check our [Setting up a project guide](https://hardhat.org/hardhat-runner/docs/guides/project-setup) but select the _Create a TypeScript project (with Viem)_ option instead.

 ### Network Helpers